Living a glamorous life together during their 10-year relationship, Michael and Kyly Clarke were at the centre of many enviable glances from fans.

 But as the years wore on, their fairytale romance came crashing down.

-Despite the joy of a stunning wedding and a beautiful daughter, the marriage was plagued with scandals and constant rumours of tension.
+Despite the joy of a stunning wedding and a beautiful daughter, the marriage was plagued with scandals and constant rumours.

 Here, Now To Love takes a look back at the former couple's journey together before the relationship's sad demise.

 Although Michael and Kyly attended the same high school, Sydney's Westfields Sports High, their romance didn't gain traction until many years later.

 Before striking up a relationship with model Lara Worthington (nee Bingle), Michael had a false start with Kyly, who later become his wife.

 "In 2007, before I began dating Lara, I introduced myself to Kyly at a bar in Cronulla.
 We reconnected over a drink, and as we left, I sent my best mate Steve Phillips to ask for her number," Michael wrote in his 2016 book Michael Clarke: My Story.

 "She declined, saying I could come and ask myself.
 Now I was so embarrassed, I decided to leave it to chance, hoping we would bump into each other at another stage."